Ntesa Dalienst: 1976–1993: TPOK Jazz and Afri-Jazz

 Following Les Grands Maquisards' dissolution, Dizzy Mandjeku founded a new band, Kossa-Kossa, sponsored by Miezi, proprietor of the La Suzanella Maison Blanche dance bar.
 Although he invited his former colleagues to join, Dalienst, Kiese Diambu, and Michel Saxo declined.

 In 1976, Dalienst was recruited by Franco Luambo to join TPOK Jazz, alongside lead guitarist Thierry Mantuika.
 Dalienst remained with the band for nine years, serving as bandleader for seven.
 During this period, he composed and performed "Muzi" (1980) and "Bina na ngai na respect" (1981), both of which were voted best songs of their respective years.
 These works earned him recognition as Best Singer and Best Songwriter-Composer for two consecutive years.
-"Bina na ngai na respect", a piece urging men to dance respectfully with married women, became one of TPOK Jazz's signature hits, celebrated for its elegant harmonies featuring Josky Kiambukuta, Wuta Mayi, and Lukoki, complemented by Gerry's guitar and Decca Mpudi's bass.
+"Bina na ngai na respect", a piece urging men to dance respectfully with married women, became one of TPOK Jazz's signature hits, known for its harmonies featuring Josky Kiambukuta, Wuta Mayi, and Lukoki, complemented by Gerry's guitar and Decca Mpudi's bass.
 TPOK Jazz was twice honored as Best Orchestra of the Year.
 In 1982, the band released the album Princesse Kiku, which included compositions by Franco ("Princesse Kiku"), Pépé Ndombe ("Mawe"), and Josky ("Nostalgie Tanzi").
 Dalienst's contribution, "Tantine", portrays a man admonishing a woman, urging her to conduct herself with dignity, to behave respectably, and to refrain from promiscuity for the sake of her child.
 That same year, he participated in TPOK Jazz's Brussels sessions and recorded "Coup de foudre" ("Love at First Sight") for the album Maracas d'or, where he also performed Papa Noël Nedule's "Tangawizi".
 By the early 1980s, Dalienst was regarded as one of the foremost vocalists and composers in Zaire, performing alongside Josky and Madilu System during the band's golden era.
 In 1984, his song "Muzi" was included in the medley Africa Music Non Stop recorded by Cameroonian musician and producer Elvis Kemayo.